Mark7-dev/esp32_weatherstation/README.md

 In addition to displaying real-time temperature and humidity data, this project leverages a weather forecast API to fetch a 7-day weather forecast for your location.
 The forecast is displayed alongside the current conditions on the local website.

-## Workflow

-1. The ESP32 reads temperature and humidity data from the DHT22 sensor at regular intervals.
-2. It sends this data over the serial port to the connected computer.
-3. The Node.js script running on the computer listens to the serial port using the SerialPort library.
-4. It parses the incoming data,

 ## Prerequisites

 Before you begin, make sure you have the following software and hardware components ready: